Som-Energia/somenergia-tomatic/doc/tomatic-context.md

 Interactions:

-- Tomatic will update the database of agents and their extensions to the PBX
+- Tomatic will setup on the PBX the list of agents and their extensions
-- Tomatic will setup in the PBX the extensions (agents) attending lines in a given moment (the public attention queue)
+- Tomatic will setup on the PBX the agents attending lines in a given shift (public attention queue)
-- Tomatic will pause and resume people on the queue at request
+- Tomatic will pause, resume or add agents to the queue at agent/coordinator request
-- Tomatic will ask the PBX about statistical information (calls received/lost, timings...)
 - Tomatic will ask the PBX on the current status of the queue (line status, waiting lines...)
 - PBX will notify Tomatic of incomming calls as they arrive
-- [NIY] PBX will notify Tomatic noticeable realtime events (agents not responding...)
+- TODO: PBX will notify Tomatic noticeable realtime events (agents not responding...)
+- Tomatic will ask the PBX about statistical information (calls received/lost, timings...)

 ## Softphones (Linphone)

-Operators use the Softphones to receive calls from the PBX.
+Agents use Softphones in their computers to receive calls from the PBX.

 Interactions: